leukamal/dsc-postgrad-repo-org-problems-online-ds-pt-071519/README.md

 ## Introduction

 During the program, you'll have noticed that the structure of a repository evolves over the course of a project.
 By the end of the project, you need to pause and review your repository to align it with employer expectations.
-In this lesson, we'll outline some typical issues that
+In this lesson, we'll outline some typical issues that can be easily fixed in order to make your repository exemplary.

 ## Objectives
 You will be able to: